-- Canadian Standards Associate (CSA) N288.6-12, Environmental risk assessments at Class I nuclear facilities and uranium mines and mills - CSA N288.5-11, Effluent monitoring programs at Class I nuclear facilities and uranium mines and mills - CSA N288.4-10, Environmental monitoring programs at Class I nuclear facilities and uranium mines and mills.
+- Canadian Standards Associate (CSA) N288.6-12, Environmental risk assessments at Class I nuclear facilities and uranium mines and mills - CSA N288.5-11, Effluent monitoring programs at Class I nuclear facilities and uranium mines and mills - CSA N288.4-10, Environmental monitoring programs at Class I nuclear facilities and uranium mines and mills

 Air and water emissions are routinely measured to demonstrate compliance with the CNSC's environmental protection requirements and the ALARA principle.
-Annual releases were a very small fraction of regulatory limits and all measurements were below Action Levels.
+Annual releases were a very small fraction of regulatory limits, and all measurements were below Action Levels.
 Soil samples were taken surrounding the Toronto facility with all measurements within applicable guidelines.

 An established emergency response plan is in place that describes the actions to be taken to minimize health, safety and environmental hazards to workers and local members of the public, which may result from fires, explosions, or the release of hazardous materials.
-The plan is intended to reduce the risk of emergencies such as fires, and assist emergency staff and plant personnel in understanding key emergency response issues.
+The plan is intended to reduce the risk of emergencies such as fires and assist emergency staff and plant personnel in understanding key emergency response issues.
 The plan assists the facility in protecting employees, the local community and the environment through sound emergency management practices.
 The emergency response plan was developed in accordance with CNSC licence requirements.

-There was one CNSC reportable event during the reporting period.
-A sprinkler line in Building 9 froze and ruptured.
-Toronto Fire Services responded and shutdown and drained the system.
-As a precaution a water sample was analyzed, which was within release limits and corrective actions were implemented to prevent reoccurrence
+There were no CNSC reportable events during the reporting period.

-BWXT NEC has implemented and maintains a safeguards program and undertakes all required measures to ensure safeguards implementation in accordance with International Atomic Energy Agency (IAEA) commitments and CNSC regulatory document 2.13.1 Safeguards and Nuclear Material Accountancy.
+BWXT NEC has implemented and maintains a safeguards program and undertakes all required measures to ensure safeguards implementation in accordance with International Atomic Energy Agency (IAEA) commitments and CNSC regulatory document REGDOC-2.13.1 Safeguards and Nuclear Material Accountancy.
 Movement (inventory changes) of natural and depleted uranium are documented and reported to the CNSC as required.
 The IAEA and the CNSC jointly conduct annual verifications.